-Looking for a great plan to put a smile on your kids' faces?
-With cheap holidays to Florida being advertised wherever you look there's never been a better time to get to a theme park.
+Looking for a great plan to put a smile on your kids’ faces?
+With cheap holidays to Florida there’s never been a better time to get to a theme park.
 These amusement parks are designed for kids big and small, but how do you choose which one to visit?
-We've put together a guide to the top roller coasters to help you decide!
+We’ve put together a guide to the top roller coasters to help you decide!

 Hunt for Big Game in Busch Gardens

 Busch Gardens in Tampa is host to one of Florida’s newest roller coasters: ‘Cheetah Hunt’.
 Though it was designed to be “family-friendly”, it’s also truly exhilarating.
 The ride uses electromagnetic force to hurl trains forward like a gun.
 Talk about pulse-raising!

 Sheikra is a gargantuan vehicle, you climb 60 meters, roll around a wide turn, and then, ever so slowly, tip over the edge of a vertical precipice.
 And there you stop, held in place for a few harrowing seconds, just waiting to fall.
 Brutal but brilliant.

 Next head on over to Legoland in Florida’s Winter Haven and see if you can survive the wrath of the Dragon.
 This coaster includes a pre-lift hill section inside a small castle with static and animated figures made of Lego bricks: knights, jesters, wizards, and, as expected, one very cool dragon.
 It’s unlikely that you’ll need motion sickness medication before riding, but Dragon is still a treat (and thankfully it’s not made of Lego)!